Accepting New Patients. Call us for a consultation for Home, Birth Center or Hospital Birth.

 OB/GYN vs. Midwife: Understanding the Differences

 If you’re seeking a holistic, low-intervention approach, a midwife might be your answer.
 Midwives provide personalized care during pregnancy, labor, and delivery, focusing on your health and comfort.
-Think of them as the calm voice in your ear, answering your questions and knowing how to handle any bumps.
+Think of us as the calm voice in your ear, answering your questions and knowing how to handle any bumps.

 OB/GYNs vs. midwives: What’s the difference?